michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 I'm not religious or into woo-woo-ology, but it was genuinely hard not to think at times like I was being tested by some cosmic entity who wanted to see if I would collapse.
 Like some twisted initiation I never constented to -- and which our [modern, positive, and _affirming_ culture](https://www.amazon.com/Expulsion-Other-Society-Perception-Communication/dp/1509523065) will no doubt insist I transmogrify/recapitulate in the form of _ten things I learned_.

 I didn't collapse.
 I passed muster.
 Flying colors.
-I won't sanitize my experience into feel-good bulletpoints so demerits for uncooperativeness.
+I refuse to sanitize my experience into feel-good bulletpoints, however, so demerits for uncooperativeness.

 Being diagnosed with a permanently life-altering and incurable condition -> losing trust and faith in my employer -> experiencing an inexplicable, once-in-a-lifetime type of relational rupture -- _that's a lot_.
 Frankly, that's _rare_.
 And not in the special, narcissistic sense of the word _rare_.